MP 40x22x10 / N38 - neodymium magnet

 bulk discounts:

 Give us a call tel: +48 888 99 98 98 or get in touch through form on the contact page.
-You can check the mass and the appearance of neodymium magnets in our magnetic mass calculator magnetic calculator
+You can check the power as well as the shape of neodymium magnets in our force calculator magnetic mass calculator

 Orders placed by 2:00 PM will be shipped on the same business day.